vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 ## → SOLUTION AND FEATURES
   ## Solution Overview – ShieldPay

 ShieldPay is an AI-powered parametric income protection system for gig delivery workers in quick-commerce platforms.
-Delivery partners often face sudden income drops due to factors like heavy rain, traffic congestion, demand fluctuations, or temporary platform outages.
-Traditional insurance does not cover these short-term income disruptions.
+Workers often face sudden income loss due to factors like weather, traffic, demand fluctuations, or platform outages—risks not covered by traditional insurance.

-ShieldPay addresses this gap by predicting a worker’s expected earnings using machine learning.
-If actual earnings drop significantly due to operational disruptions, the system automatically triggers an insurance payout based on predefined rules.
+ShieldPay predicts expected earnings using machine learning and automatically triggers payouts when actual income drops significantly due to such disruptions.

-The solution follows a B2B2C model where ShieldPay integrates with gig platforms to provide embedded income protection for workers.
-For the hackathon prototype, platform integration will be simulated using a mock delivery platform API that generates activity signals such as login time, deliveries completed, and active hours.
+It operates through a B2B2C model (ShieldPay → Platform → Worker), where the system is embedded into gig platforms.
+For the hackathon, platform integration is simulated using a mock API that generates worker activity data.
   ## B2B2C Integration Model

-ShieldPay follows a **B2B2C (Business-to-Business-to-Consumer)** model where the insurance system is embedded within gig delivery platforms.
+ShieldPay follows a **B2B2C (Business-to-Business-to-Consumer)** model:

 ShieldPay → Platform → Worker
-In this model, ShieldPay provides the AI-driven insurance and risk detection system, while gig platforms integrate the solution into their delivery ecosystem.
-Delivery workers then receive income protection directly through the platform they already use.

-This embedded approach ensures reliable access to worker activity data, improves fraud detection, and allows claims to be processed automatically without requiring workers to manually purchase or manage separate insurance policies.
+ShieldPay provides the AI-driven insurance system, which is integrated into gig platforms to deliver income protection directly to workers.
+This embedded approach ensures reliable data access, improves fraud detection, and enables seamless, automated claims without requiring separate insurance purchase.

-For the hackathon prototype, this integration will be simulated using a mock delivery platform API that generates operational data such as login time, deliveries completed, orders accepted, and active hours.
+For the hackathon, this integration is simulated using a mock platform API that generates worker activity data such as login time, deliveries, and active hours.

 ## System Workflow